 Believe it or not, the term “meat sweats” has some credibility.
 While foods high in protein have health benefits, they also have a significant thermic effect when digested.
 This means they give up part of the energy they contain as heat.
 For example, to digest four bites of a delicious filet mignon steak, your body must release the equivalent of one bite as heat.
 When you eat a lot of protein, your body breaks it down, forming urea as a byproduct.
 As urea in your body becomes excessive, your body has to dispose of it and that happens through excessive sweating.

 Another common reason for sweating during or after a meal is that some excess compounds need to be flushed out of your system.
 When these compounds are flushed out of your body as sweat, the composition of your sweat changes.
 This results in a noticeably fragrant substance.

 This is particularly noticeable with foods containing onion and/or garlic.
 Your body can easily turn into a diffuser of body odor after you eat a dish containing a large amount of garlic and onions.
 This is a result of allium, a chemical found in onions and garlic, which your body converts to a sulfur compound.

 If you want to control the way your body sweats and smells, take a good look at what you put into it.
 Start small by making simple changes to help minimize sweat and odor.
 If the sweating persists, start a food journal to try to identify the specific foods that make you sweat.
 Finally, if you are unable to control your sweating during and after meals, visit your doctor to make sure you don’t have a more serious health concern like gustatory hyperhidrosis.

-In addition to making dietary changes to stop sweating, wear an Ejis sweat proof undershirt or a pair of Ejis sweat proof boxer briefs to regain your confidence and protect your clothing from sweat marks.
+In addition to making dietary changes to stop sweating, wear an Ejis sweat proof undershirt or a pair of Ejis sweat proof boxer briefs (buy in our shop or on Amazon) to regain your confidence and protect your clothing from sweat marks.